 They are totally free.
 Where is the catch?

 There is no catch.
 The question that you probably would ask is how these sites make money in case they are totally free?

-Actually they partner with all of these lenders.
-Once you get a loan via them, they will get small percentage from the lender.
+Actually, they partner with all of these lenders.
+Once you get a loan via them, they will get a small percentage from the lender.
 But you lose nothing.

 The best loan comparison sites are SuperMoney and Credible.

 We highly recommend that you try them.

 These sites work with almost all big online lenders, banks, credit unions, so you get the best offers.